UnicoLab/FlowyML/docs/core/pipelines.md

 # Pipelines 🚀

-Pipelines are the core abstraction in UniFlow — they represent workflows that orchestrate your ML operations from data to deployment.
+Pipelines are the core abstraction in flowyml — they represent workflows that orchestrate your ML operations from data to deployment.

 > [!NOTE]
 > **What you'll learn**: How to design, build, and run production-grade pipelines